miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 4. review of the design patterns that we have already seen (memento, layered architecture, iterator, command design pattern for undo/redo)

-how to run with coverage -
+how to run with coverage
+- right click on test folder -> run all tests with coverage

+pip install cover